evitolins/mayaTools/README.md

 - **"flatten/exaggerate"** : Scale keyframe values based on surrounding key values
 - **"keyMerge"** : Key channels with all frames possessing keys.
     - Similar Concept: http://aaronkoressel.com/index.php?nav=tools "ackTimingFramework"
+- **"simpleSnap"** : A quick way to record and apply world-space transforms to any object.
+- **"multiSnap"** : A quick way to record and apply world-space transforms to sets of objects.

 ### Viewport
 - **"2D Pan/Zoom"** : Create a sleeker 2d Zoom/Pan experience